-To assist the Committee's discussion, the information in Table 2 was prepared for the Committee by OPTN contractor staff.
-The table provides a more precise picture of the estimated number of candidates who would be eligible for each status following an instantaneous change in active adult heart waiting list candidates under the possible LVAD policy options.
-The table shows that on April 30, 2024, a total of 2,451 candidates were registered on the waiting list, including 229 adult status 2 candidates and 169 adult status 3 candidates.
-(Temporarily inactive candidates are not included in the table.).
-The Committee considered several alternative timeframes for eligibility, including status 2 eligibility six years after device implant and status 3 eligibility four years after implant.
-Other options considered included seven and five years for status 2 and status 3 eligibility, respectively, as well as eight and six years.
+To assist the Committee's discussion, the information in Figure 3 was prepared for the Committee by OPTN contractor staff.
+The figure provides a more precise picture of the estimated number of candidates who would be eligible for each status following an instantaneous change in active adult heart waiting list candidates under the possible LVAD policy options.
+The figure shows that on April 30, 2024, a total of 2,451 candidates were registered on the waiting list, including 229 adult status 2 candidates and 169 adult status 3 candidates.
+(Temporarily inactive candidates are not included in the table.)